How to Beat Inflation

 If you can’t accelerate debt repayment, consider refinancing variable-rate accounts into fixed-rate loans.
 For example, you could pay off credit card balances with a fixed-rate personal loan and stop worrying about interest rate increases.

 Another option is a fixed home equity loan.
 And if you have excellent credit and income, you may still qualify for a zero-interest balance transfer credit card.
-Now is the time to apply because they might not be available if inflation continues to increase.
+Note that refinancing high-interest debt is only smart if you can rein in your spending and refrain from carrying credit card balances.

 Another option when rising interest rates make payments unaffordable is debt settlement.
 Debt settlement means negotiating a lower payoff for your unsecured accounts (like credit cards).
 Creditors are not obligated to allow this but many will if you demonstrate that you can’t afford the payments.
+You can negotiate with creditors yourself, or work with a professional debt settlement company.

 How to Beat Inflation With Savings